 Policy Brief Exhibition & Contest

-| What is exactly a Brief ? | Authors of a brief | Registration | |
+Rationale and objectives What is exactly a Brief ?
+Authors of a brief Registration

-For several years, in UK, NERC and the British Ecological Society have proposed Science-Policy workshops during which participants can try to write a policy-brief and get some feedbacks and recommendations from professionals.
+Decision-makers often need to rely on scientific results but they have little time to read the huge amount of scientific literature produced on each topic of interest.
+For several years, NERC and the British Ecological Society have proposed Science-Policy workshops during which participants can try to write a policy-brief and get some feedbacks and recommandations from professionals.

-ECCB2012 wants to offer an opportunity to renew this exercise at a larger scale and offer to acknowledge skilled writers for their talent.
-The first idea is to display examples of existing briefs (or similar documents) already written by professionals in order to provide benchmarks and also present the diversity of formats and styles.
-The second idea is to allow novice briefmasters to present a brief that will run a competition and may get a prize.It is also an opportunity for all to benefit from the feedbacks of the professionals present as well as those from the participants of the congress.
+ECCB2012 wants to offer an opportunity to renew this exercise at a larger scale and offer an opportunity to acknowledge skilled writers for their talent.
+The idea is to display examples of existing briefs (or similar documents) already written by professionals to provide benchmarks and also present the diversity of formats and styles.
+It is also an opportunity for the scientists who will produce a policy-briefs specifically for this exhibition and contest to benefit from the feedbacks of the professionals present as well as those from the participants of the congress.

-Back to Top
+Back to Policy Brief

 What is exactly a Brief?

 A Brief is a very concise version of a published scientific paper (including a review).
 It targets readers outside the academic realm such as policy-and decision-makers (in which case it is called a Policy brief) who have little time to read and need straight-to-the-point, although precise and comprehensive information on a topic.
-A policy brief must minimize risks of misunderstanding by the reader as the reader is not in direct contact with the authors when he/she may use the brief.
+A policy brief must minimise risks of misunderstanding by the reader as the reader is not in direct contact with the authors when he/she may use the brief.
 Briefs represent a new challenge for briefmasters as they must accurately reflect the science presented in the original published research paper, but altogether in an extremely concise way, and in a language understandable by its target audience.

 A brief presents the issue, the context and the scope of the analysis, the main results and recommendations for practices.
 It may also include elements of methodology, indicators of quality assessment or confidence and validity of the results if this helps the decision maker to support his/her case.
 It also includes enough key references and contacts so that the reader knows where to find more information if needed.

-Back to Top
+Back to Policy Brief

 Authors of a brief

 To distinguish between the authors of a brief and those of the research paper from which it is extracted we will call the former briefmaster(s).
 A briefmaster can be one of the authors of the research paper.
 If he is not, the research paper used to write the brief must belong to the public domain (normally the case if published in a peer-reviewed journal).
-We recommend that briefmasters inform authors about their intention to write a brief, the authors being important readers of briefs to ensure the scientific rigour is ensured.
+We recommand that briefmasters inform authors about their intention to write a brief, the authors being important readers of briefs to ensure the scientific rigour is ensured.

 Registration